-However unlike BGL, Mclowd is passing on the cost savings direct to the User Community, while others are using the economics of cloud computing to improve their bottom line.
+However Mclowd is passing on the cost savings direct to the User Community, while others are using the economics of cloud computing to improve their bottom line.

-Only three Team Members at Mclowd have access to the production database, and this access is subject to public key encryption and multi-factor authentication for each individual.
+Access to the Mclowd production database is restricted, and this access is subject to public key encryption and multi-factor authentication for each individual.

 The final leg of our security methodology is shared responsibility.
 This means that Users of the free SMSF accounting Platform and services Marketplace are responsible for maintaining the confidentiality of the credentials (username and password) which they use to access Mclowd.

 Notwithstanding the above, we are always looking for ways to further improve security.

 As such we also offer Multi-Factor Authentication as a user-enabled feature for the accounting platform.

 Multi-factor authentication (known as MFA or two-step verification) is an advanced security feature that adds an extra layer of protection to your Account.
 Many of you are probably already using similar arrangements with your Internet banking.

 After you’ve turned it on, you will be asked to enter an additional security code when you sign in.
 This means that even if someone has managed to acquire your username and password they still can’t get into your Account without the separate one-time code.

 You can enable the MFA facility at any time from Settings > Mclowd Account.

 If you have any questions or feedback please don’t hesitate to contact us.